- Undergraduate

 About Thayer

 As Dartmouth's engineering school, Thayer is responsible for undergraduate and graduate engineering degrees.
-Our engineering sciences major is distinguished by the close integration of diverse engineering sub-disciplines and the liberal arts, emphasizing hands-on experiential learning, and a deep commitment to diversity, equity, and inclusion.
-As a professional school of engineering, Thayer also offers an ABET-accredited Bachelor of Engineering degree, master's degrees in engineering and engineering management and a PhD degree program focused on human-centered impact.
+Our engineering sciences major is distinguished by the close integration of diverse engineering sub-disciplines and the liberal arts, emphasizing hands-on experiential learning, and human-centered engineering.
+As a professional school of engineering, Thayer also offers an ABET-accredited Bachelor of Engineering degree, masters degrees in engineering and engineering management and a PhD degree program.

 Dartmouth is a member of the Ivy League and consistently ranks among the world's great academic institutions.
 Home to a celebrated undergraduate liberal arts curriculum and pioneering professional schools, Dartmouth has shaped the education landscape and prepared leaders through its inspirational learning experience.
-Dartmouth has forged a singular identity, combining its deep commitment to outstanding education with distinguished research and scholarship in the arts and sciences and its three leading professional schools—Thayer School of Engineering, Geisel School of Medicine, and Tuck School of Business.
+Dartmouth has forged a singular identity, combining its deep commitment to outstanding education with distinguished research and scholarship in the arts and sciences and its three leading professional schools—Geisel School of Medicine, Thayer School of Engineering, and Tuck School of Business.
+Furthermore, Dartmouth's PhD Innovation (PhD-I) Program is the nation's first doctoral-level program aimed at providing PhD students the skills and support necessary to engage in enterprising research and translate their work into the commercial sphere.

 To Apply